nest-desktop/nest-desktop/docs/troubleshootings/activity.rst

 How can I reset the view to the default one?
    Click on the house icon in the mode bar (top) to reset the view to the default one.

-How can I download plot of the chart?
+How can I download a plot of the chart?
    Click on the photo icon (top) to download the plot of the chart.
    You can choose which format will be used.

-Where can I find activity controller?
+Where can I find the activity controller?
    You can find the activity controller by clicking on the `chart` icon on the right side.

 How can I modify the bin size of the PSTH?
-   In the chart controller you will find tick slider to modify the bin size.
+   In the chart controller you will find a tick slider to modify the bin size.

 How can I change the labeling of axes or the title?
    Click on the label of the axe or the title to change it.